easttimor/aws-incident-response/README.md

 Action | Impact
 ------------ | -------------
-CreateFilter | Bypass detection.
-Exempts findings (auto-archive) CreateIPSet | Bypass detection.
+CreateFilter | Evate detection.
+Exempts findings (auto-archive) CreateIPSet | Evate detection.
 Exempts a potentially malicious IP as trusted CreateSampleFindings | Chaos.
 Flood GuardDuty with sample findings as a diversion CreateThreatIntelSet | Chaos.
-Flood GuardDuty with false positives as a diversion DeleteDetector | Bypass detection
+Flood GuardDuty with false positives as a diversion DeleteDetector | Evate detection
-DeleteMembers | Bypass detection.
+DeleteMembers | Evate detection.
 Master unaware of member findings.
 Significant impact if event handling for findings is handled only at the master.
 DeletePublishingDestination | Disrupt event flow for threat findings DeleteThreatIntelSet | Custom IP threat list not evaluated DisassociateFromMasterAccount | Bypass detection.
-Master unaware of member findings DisassociateMembers | Bypass detection.
-Master unaware of member findings StopMonitoringMembers | Master unaware of member findings UpdateDetector | Bypass detection. set -no-enable UpdateFilter | see CreateFilter
+Master unaware of member findings DisassociateMembers | Evate detection.
+Master unaware of member findings StopMonitoringMembers | Master unaware of member findings UpdateDetector | Evate detection. set -no-enable UpdateFilter | see CreateFilter
 UpdateIPSet | see CreateIPSet UpdatePublishingDestination | see DeletePublishingDestination